 Though the prison sentences are mandated by statute, time may be suspended due to probation or other programs defense counsel may be able to secure.

+There are many criminal charges that most people don't know are charged as felonies.
 Possession or Delivery of a Controlled Substance: drug cases are one of the most widely punished classifications of crimes.
 Drug charges can range from misdemeanors all the way to Class Y felonies, and just about everywhere between.
 If you care charged with a drug crime, contact an attorney immediately.

 DWI 4th offense or higher: DWIs are misdemeanors with increasing levels of punishment until you get to the 4th offense within 5 years, at which point it becomes a felony.
 As the number gets higher and higher, the punishment is worse and worse.